samuelhbne/server-xray/README.md

 ...
 ```

-### 5. Running server-ray container in debug mode for connection issue diagnosis
+### 5. Running server-xray container in debug mode for connection issue diagnosis

 The following instruction start server-trojan in debug mode.
 Output Xray config file and the log to console for connection diagnosis.